CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-to-organise-the-pairs-for-the-next-module/readme.md

 ---
-title: Google sheet to organise
+title: Google sheet for pairing
 description: Learning to use Google Sheet so the cohort can organise their rota for the coursework
 modules: Fundamentals